JoaoLSA/OmniStack11-BeTheHero/backend/README.md

 # Semana Omnistack 11.0

-One Paragraph of project description goes here
+Backend for Be The Hero project

 ## Getting Started